The Prince of Winterfell

-"The Prince of Winterfell" is the eighth episode of the second season of HBO's medieval fantasy television series Game of Thrones.
-The episode is written by series co-creators David Benioff and D. B. Weiss and directed, for the third time in this season, by Alan Taylor.
-It premiered on May 20, 2012.
+"The Prince of Winterfell" is the eighth episode of the second season of HBO's medieval fantasy television series Game of Thrones, and the 18th overall.
+The episode was directed by Alan Taylor and written by series creators and executive producers David Benioff and D. B. Weiss.
+It first aired on May 20, 2012.

 The title of the episode refers to Theon Greyjoy as ruler of Winterfell after disposing of the Stark children.
+It received positive reviews from critics, who mainly praised the character moments and development.